Check out tips and tricks to create easy DIY Halloween porch decor. Plus, how to hang decor outside without ruining your exterior.

 Halloween Porch Decor YouTube Video

-Spooky Halloween Porch Decorations
+Additional Halloween Porch Decorations

 Large Spiders

 When decorating a front porch make sure to include a large hairy spider.
 Large items are a great way to add a big impact.
 You can also see them from the road.
-I have 2 of the same spiders and I found a a smaller white hairy one for a fun variation.
+I have two of the same spiders and I found a a smaller white hairy one for a fun variation.

--To attach the spiders to my house I used command hooks cord bundlers.
-This allowed me to wrap the spiders leg around the hook.
+To attach the spiders to my house I used command hooks cord bundlers.
+This allowed me to wrap the spider's leg around the hook.

 Floating Witch Hats